-As with all of our placements, if For all placements, if someone has behaved in a way that is not appropriate or acceptable to Refugees at Home we will be unable to find move on accommodation, and in some cases hosts may be removed from our register.
+For all placements, if someone has behaved in a way that is not appropriate or acceptable to Refugees at Home we will be unable to find move on accommodation, and in some cases hosts may be removed from our register.

 Ukrainian guests may face the same issues as our guests from other countries, such as language barriers, different cultural practices, different tastes in food and so on.
 Please do refer to the hosting section of our website and read through our guest resources for more information on this.